Lili White Biography

 During the COVID lockdown, she wrote scripts & stories: THE PINK STONE and CAT MOTHER.
 In 2021 she was awarded a City Artist Corps Grant to do a live reading with 20 actors of her magic-realism, feature film script, CAT MOTHER, at an EAST VILLAGE garden, during the pandemic.

-The paintings from her artist-book, CAT MOTHER: a picture book with a magical story, were displayed at NY Public Library’s TOMPKINS SQUARE branch, along with a lecture-presentation on October 2, 2022.
+The paintings from CAT MOTHER: a picture book with a magical story were displayed at NY Public Library’s TOMPKINS SQUARE branch, where she delivered a lecture-presentation about its creation and influences on October 2, 2022.

-In 2022, A PHILADELPHIA STORY, was juried into the INTERNATIONAL SHORT FILM FESTIVAL in DETMOLD Germany; and was included in Austria’s ArtFem.TV collection of women filmmakers by Evelin Stermitz in 2020.
+In 2022 A PHILADELPHIA STORY, was juried into the INTERNATIONAL SHORT FILM FESTIVAL in DETMOLD Germany; and was also included in Austria’s ArtFem.TV collection of women filmmakers by Evelin Stermitz in 2020.
 Other shorts were screened at the FOTOGENIA (2022) Film Festival in Mexico City.